holly-cummins/sample.arduino/README.md

 ## Getting started

+To use the feature you need to insatll the Liberty library into the Arduino IDE, and install the Arduino feature into the Liberty runtime.
+There is a helloworld style sample Liberty server that includes the Arduino feature and a simple JSP application that switches on and off an LED on an Arduino.

 If you haven't already got a Liberty runtime and the Arduino IDE installed then get those first.
 Get Liberty from [IBM's WASdev](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/), and the Arduino IDE from the [Arduino website](http://arduino.cc/en/main/software)

-The Liberty Arduino feature has two parts - a library for the Arduino IDE, and a feature for Liberty runtime.

 ### Install the Liberty library to the Arduino IDE